Resident Management Companies (RMCs) in high-rise buildings

 - Becoming a director or member of a residents’ management company – Companies House (blog.gov.uk)

-- The Leasehold Advisory Service (LEASE): give tailored practical advice for RMCs, especially in relation to leaseholder rights, management obligations and Section 20 consultations.
+- The Leasehold Advisory Service (LEASE): practical advice on leaseholder rights, management obligations and Section 20 consultations.

-- The Property Institute (TPI): offers a range of guidance notes that are useful for RMCs, especially on health and safety, managing property risks and the Building Safety Act compliance.
-Detailed guidance on topics like fire safety, handling residents’ meetings and working with contractors can be found on their website.
+- The Property Institute (TPI): practical guidance on health and safety, managing property risks and the Building Safety Act compliance.
+Their website contains detailed guidance on topics like fire safety, handling residents’ meetings and working with contractors.